ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

    For more information, see [ibm_is_share_profiles](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_share_profiles){: external}.

-## How IO size affects file share performance
+## How I/O size affects file share performance
 {: #fs-profiles-block-size}

 IOPS values are based on a 16 KB block size for all profiles, with a 50-50 read/write random workload.
 Each 16 KB of data that is read or written counts as one read/write operation.
 A single write of less than 16 KB counts as a single write operation.